arj03/ssb-browser-core/README.md

 Will get a message with `id` from the database.
 If the message is not found an err will be returned.

+### validateAndAdd(msg, cb)

+Validate a raw message (without id and timestamp), checks if the message is of a known type.
+Will update profile if applicable.
+Finally adds the message to the database and updates the last index.
+Callback is the stored message (id, timestamp, value = original message) or err.

 ### add(msg, cb)

 Add a raw message (without id and timestamp) to the database.
 Callback